Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function setPreferredPool(uint128 poolId) external
 ```

-SCCP sets the preferred pool
+Sets the unique system preferred pool.

+Note: The preferred pool does not receive any special treatment.
+It is only signaled as preferred here.

 #### addApprovedPool